AndrewHulme/CV/README.md

 #### Communication
 - Presented the final project for Makers Academy, which can be seen [here (4 minute mark)](https://lnkd.in/dk9HyWh).
 - As the University of Bristol Campus Consultant for Rolls Royce, Accenture and EDF Energy I promoted the companies through presenting in lecture theatres to 150 or more STEM students at once.
-This resulted in hundreds of students attending these events and workshops.
+This resulted in hundreds of students attending the events and workshops.
 - At Ramboll I was singled out as one of the best speakers by directors for presenting our Graduate Engineering Challenge.

 #### Leadership